Gallop ministry

 The Gallop Ministry was the 33rd Ministry of the Government of Western Australia, and was led by Labor Premier Geoff Gallop and his deputy, Eric Ripper.
 It succeeded the Court–Cowan Ministry on 16 February 2001, following the defeat of the Liberal-National coalition government at the 2001 election six days earlier.
 The Ministry was reconstituted on 10 March 2005 following the February 2005 election.
-It was succeeded by the Carpenter Ministry on 3 February 2006 due to the retirement of Dr Geoff Gallop from politics on 25 January.
+It was succeeded by the Carpenter Ministry on 3 February 2006 due to the retirement of Geoff Gallop from politics on 25 January.

 First Ministry

 The Governor, Ken Michael, designated 14 principal executive offices of the Government under section 43(2) of the Constitution Acts Amendment Act 1899.
 The following ministers and parliamentary secretaries were then appointed to the positions, and served until the reconstitution of the Ministry on 10 March 2005.
 The list below is ordered by decreasing seniority within the Cabinet, as indicated by the Government Gazette and the Hansard index.